 Harlem Hebrew Language Academy Charter School

-Opening in August 2013 with kindergarten and first grade, Harlem Hebrew Language Academy Charter School is a new dual-language public school of academic excellence.
-It plans to add a grade each year, expanding in the future to an academically rigorous K-8 curriculum which includes intensive instruction in the Hebrew language through a partial immersion approach.
+Harlem Hebrew Language Academy Charter School opened in August 2013 and currently serves 216 students in Kindergarten through Second Grade.
+It plans to add a grade each year, expanding in the future to an academically rigorous K-8 curriculum which includes intensive instruction in the Hebrew language through a partial-immersion approach.

-Harlem Hebrew will explore the culture and history of Israel and its immigrant communities to relate the Hebrew language to its natural context and to explore cultural diversity by studying those communities’ unique history of interaction with almost every world culture and people.
-It will feature a specialized social studies curriculum being developed in partnership with the Schomburg Center for Research in Black Culture focusing on Harlem’s history as a focal point of migration and immigration.
-All students at Harlem Hebrew will participate in service learning and community service projects infused with values of social responsibility, citizenship, and respect for others.
+Harlem Hebrew explores the culture and history of Israel and its immigrant communities to relate the Hebrew language to its natural context and to explore cultural diversity by studying those communities’ unique history of interaction with almost every world culture and people.
+It features a specialized social studies curriculum being developed in partnership with the Schomburg Center for Research in Black Culture focusing on Harlem’s history as a focal point of migration and immigration.
+All students at Harlem Hebrew participate in service learning and community service projects infused with values of social responsibility, citizenship, and respect for others.

 In 1999, in an effort to enhance Jewish identity and to restore the centrality of Israel to the lives of young Diaspora Jews, Michael Steinhardt partnered with Charles Bronfman to create Birthright Israel, the revolutionary program to enable every young Jewish person between the ages of 18 to 26 to have a living and learning experience in Israel.
 The program makes a profound affirmation of the unity of clal yisrael by establishing, for the first time in history, a birthright for every Jew in the world of a free round-trip ticket and ten days of intensive Jewish educational experiences in Israel.
 To this day, Birthright Israel sends thousands of young Jewish adults from all over the world to Israel as a gift in order to diminish the growing division between Israel and Jewish communities around the world; to strengthen the sense of solidarity among world Jewry; and to strengthen participants’ personal Jewish identity and connection to the Jewish people.